 Welch encourages managers to differentiate employees according to the 20-70-10 rule and manage them accordingly.

 At GE, managers actually had to rank employees on the 70-20-10 scale.
-“Managing accordingly” mean to promote and reward the top 20% and fire the bottom 10%.
+“Managing accordingly” means to promote and reward the top 20% and fire the bottom 10%.

-Jack Welch says it’s paramount that evaluation are not done subjectively and on an ad-personam basis.
+Jack Welch says it’s paramount that evaluations are not done subjectively and on an ad-personam basis.